leethologica/cs390-project/notes.md

 ### Lack of Convergence

-* Network does not converge at all or takes an unpractical time to reach convergence
+* Network does not converge at all or takes an impractical time to reach convergence
   * May be too much mutation happening

 ---